AdWords vs SEO

-CPC – it will tell you what is the average cost per click for the keyword in AdWords.
+CPC – it will tell you what the average cost per click for the keyword in AdWords is.
 This is important because of the high converting keywords are really expensive and those words with a high CPC is likely to give visitors that relate to your business and convert better.

-After you determine some quality keywords, to verify the domain, you can use our domain checker that allows you to quickly and easily check whether the requested domain is free.
+After you determine some quality keywords to verify the domain, you can use our domain checker, which allows you to quickly and easily check whether the requested domain is free.

-After checking the “check domains” button, the Webmaster.ninja domain checker will show you available domains for chosen keywords and that’s it.
-The only thing that’s left to do is to choose a domain registry to register that best domain for your business.
+After checking the “check domains” button, the Webmaster.ninja domain checker will show you available domains for chosen keywords, and that’s it.
+The only thing that’s left to do is to choose a domain registry to register the best domain for your business.

 What about SEO?

 Well, with SEO, you are optimizing your website for the search engine.
-There’s a lot of on-page optimization and you have to make sure that Google’s crawlers understand your website properly.
-SEO is not something you “set it and forget it”.
-Which each new content published on your website you have to do keyword research, and hope (or work) that other websites will start to link to this content you just published.
+There’s a lot of on-page optimization, and you have to make sure that Google’s crawlers understand your website properly.
+SEO is not something you “set and forget it.”
+Which each new content published on your website, you have to do keyword research and hope (or work) that other websites will start to link to this content you just published.